jasongrimes/fretboardfoundation/_chapters/020-chords/010-harmony-intro.md

 To find a major third interval on the fretboard, imagine the lower note is the tonic of a major scale, and find the 3&#x302;.
-The minor intervals are a fret below the major ones.
+The minor intervals are one fret behind the major ones.

 See {% include chapter-link.html slug="major-scale" %}
 for more information.